Free Things to Do in Benin

 Immerse yourself in local culture without spending.

-Fête du Vodoun Eve Celebrations Free
+Fête du Vodoun (National Voodoo Day), Ouidah Free

 Free Outdoor Activities